zeitgeistpm/rikiddo/README.md

 ## Content:
 We have 2 main files:
-1- lsdLMSRCoreFunctions.py --> contains the main functions for doing model calculations.
+1- rikiddo_core_functions.py --> contains the main functions for doing model calculations.

-2- LSD-LMSR.py --> contains the simulation (this is the file that you need to execute).
+2- rikiddo.py --> contains the simulation (this is the file that you need to execute).

 3- requirements.txt --> install the necessary dependencies to run the simulation (we are using python 3).
 Disclaimer: it is possible that the pandas package might take a while.
 In case that you are using Debian, Ubuntu or MacOS, we recommend you to install it separately using:
         `sudo apt-get install python3-pandas`

 Once you install all the necessary dependencies with `pip install -r requirements.txt` or `pip3 install -r requirements.txt`, you are good to go!
 Inside the LSD-LMSR.py file, you will be able to modify some parameters to change the behaviour of your simulation.

-## What you'll be able to modify into the simulation file LSD-LMSR.py (optional):
+## What you'll be able to modify into the simulation file rikiddo.py (optional):
-Into the LSD-LMSR.py file you could modify the following values:
+Inside the rikiddo.py file you could modify the following values:
 - traderMaxFee: the maximum fee that a trader is willing to pay to make the transaction.
 - b: proportion of the initial fee that the liquidity pool needs to ensure for the liquidity providers.
 - q_1 and q_2: max volume that is  willing to assign to every asset.